psychopy/psychopy/docs/source/hardware/egiNetStation.rst

 Notice that this page gives information about your amplifier address (10.10.10.51) and the Net Station computer (10.10.10.42).

-Step two: Install EGI NetStation Python Library
+Step two: Install EGI NetStation Python Library on older versions of PsychoPy
 -------------------------------------------------------------

 If you're using PsychoPy version 2022.1.3 or older, you'll need to install the EGI NetStation library using the Command Prompt in Windows.
 You will only need to do this once.